The Challenge of an "Onigiri Shop" That Started with a Handcart

 Why We Decided on a Flagship Store

-However, after receiving over 28 million reactions on social media and elsewhere, I began to think that I wouldn't be able to properly welcome all the customers who visited if I stayed as I was, and that I wasn't strong enough to convey the artisans' passion.
+However, after receiving over 28 million reactions on social media and other platforms, I began to think that I might not be able to properly welcome everyone who came to visit with the current setup, and that I might not be strong enough to fully convey the artisans' passion.

-I want to create a place where all of you who support us can always return, and to responsibly connect with the charm of Hiroshima.
-Although I am still learning alongside my staff, I believe that creating this **"stage for an experience"** is my responsibility to everyone, and so I decided on the big challenge of a flagship store.
+I want to create a place where all of our supporters can always return, and responsibly connect with the charm of Hiroshima.
+Although I am still learning alongside my staff, I believe that creating this "stage for experience" is my responsibility to everyone, and so I decided to take on the big challenge of a flagship store.

-Adding to this was a 40% surge in material costs.
-Interior design costs ballooned from the initial 22 million yen to 30.8 million yen, and even after giving up on constructing the rice warehouse I had been particular about, the total project cost reached 40.8 million yen.
+Adding to this was the surge in construction materials and other costs, exceeding 40%.
+Even looking solely at construction costs, they soared from an initial 22 million yen to well over 30 million yen, and even after giving up on building the rice storage facility I had been particular about, the total project cost reached 40 million yen.

 A Stage for Experiences, Where You'll Be Excited by New Discoveries